AlibabaCloudDocs/ros/intl.en-US/Resource Types/ESS/ALIYUN::ESS::ScalingGroup.md

 # ALIYUN::ESS::ScalingGroup

 ALIYUN::ESS::ScalingGroup is used to create a scaling group.
 A scaling group is a group of ECS instances that are dynamically scaled based on the configured scenario.
 A scaling group does not take effect immediately after it is created.
-You must use ALIYUN::ESS::ScalingGroupEnable to enable the scaling group to trigger scaling rules and execute scaling activities.
+You must use ALIYUN::ESS::ScalingGroupEnable to enable the scaling group to trigger scaling activities and execute scaling rules.

 ## Syntax